 Why is US women’s soccer so successful?

 The USWNT won its 4th World Cup in 2019, more than any other women’s team.
-The team is consistently ranked #1 by FIFA and is recognized around the world as the top women’s team.
+The team is consistently ranked #1 by FIFA and is recognized worldwide as the top women’s team.

-One of the reasons the team is so successful is because of Title IX. legislators passed Title IX in 1972, and it prohibits educational organizations from discriminating based on sex.
+One of the reasons the team is so successful is because of Title IX. legislators passed Title IX in 1972, prohibiting educational organizations from discriminating based on sex.

 High schools and colleges around the nation had to add women’s programs to adhere to the law.
 This pushed women’s soccer into the mainstream.